Slava0135/dogfood/README.md

 Compare using diff: `diff <TESTNAME>.ext4.trace.csv <TESTNAME>.btrfs.trace.csv`

+Optionally, you can provide an executable file named `asfs` to testcase directory, to compare filesystem states (via hashes).
+[Implementation TBD]

 ## Adding new filesystem

 In `/wrappers` there are scripts for setting each filesystem.
 Filesystems are detected dynamically when running `run.py`.
 Scripts can be written in Bash, Python, Perl or anything really.